acbart/python-sneks/docs/learner_analysis.md

 Course Interest
 ---------------

 Students were surveyed on why they are taking the course.
 They were allowed to choose more than one option.
 Although many students are taking the class for a requirement, they have other interests in the material.
+Your students may vary in their interests.

 <table>
   <tr>